saulofilho/jessyca/content/posthome/fomedemc.md

 ---
 title: "#FOMEDEMC"
-date: 2020-05-01
+date: 2020-05-01T00:00:00.000Z
 ---
 <div class="post-container">
   <div class="text-idea">
-This client everyone's know, doesn't need extra explanation.
+This client everyone knows, doesn't need extra explanation.

 I had the opportunity to help this campaign with the creation of their new concept and tagline. #FomedeMc means: hungry of Mc Donalds.
-The inspiration to this concept was my family.
-Between us, were super common to say that we weren't hungry of any burguer, but hungry of Mc.
+The inspiration for this concept was my family.
+Between us, were super common to say that we weren't hungry for any burger, but hungry for Mc Donald's burgers.

-A popular way to put the brand, again, literally at brazilians mouth.
+A popular way to put the brand, again, literally at Brazilians mouth.

 We also wanted to bring “food porn” for the brand, play with the petit appeal.

   </div>
   <div class="img-idea">

 ![](https://ucarecdn.com/74fdc7ed-875e-4df2-b03e-b75272349f8a/)

 ![](https://ucarecdn.com/a774ce61-ec3a-40a0-9938-4cdb760a8be1/)

   </div>
 </div>